How to choose your next destination

 Summer surfing, Panama

-Step 4: City, countryside, or a bit of both?
+Step 4: City, countryside or both?

 Whatever your interests, it will help you to whittle down your options.
-You could combine a hobby or bucket list item with some city or countryside exploration if you pick the right time and place – think carnival and beaches in Rio de Janeiro or discovering Tokyo’s foodie destinations and hiking Mount Fuji.
+You could combine a hobby or bucket list item with some city or countryside exploration if you pick the right time and place – think carnival and beaches in Rio de Janeiro, or discovering Tokyo’s foodie destinations and hiking Mount Fuji.

 Glacier hiking in the winter, Colombia